 Speed Nuts: Speed nuts have two metal pieces that work as one.
 Also known as sheet metal nuts, speed nuts do the job of both a nut and a locking washer.

 Push Nuts: Push nuts can distribute loads easily that reduces surface stresses.
 They are installed with a special nut driver and used to secure unthreaded bolts and other fasteners.

 Jam Nuts: Jam nut is small size nut that is half as tall as hex nuts.
-They are widely used where space has limitation to use hex nuts.
+They are widely used where space has limitations to use hex nuts.
 They can easily be fastened onto a bolt without applying torque or force.

 Axle Nuts: Also known as cap nuts or dome nuts, axle nuts hide the bolt edges and provides a seamless appearance.
 It provides a nice surface finish and finds use in electrical panels, stereo cabinets, etc.